geotribu/english-blog/content/blog/posts/2024-10-18_introducing-QChat-chat-rooms-in-QGIS.md

 ## Conclusion

 QChat is like having a virtual coffee corner, where technical discussions meet geographer jokes (the kind that only insiders find funny).
-So why not install QChat today and turn your QGIS experience into a collaborative adventure?
-After all, who said mapping had to be boring?
+So why not install QChat today and turn your QGIS experience into a collaborative adventure ?
+After all, who said mapping had to be boring ?
 With QChat, every map becomes a shared story, and every project an opportunity to laugh together.
-Ready to map and chat?
+Ready to map and chat ?